Cowpea cultivation requires several factors to ensure optimum yields. We, in this post, would take you through the factors to consider.

 Reduction in competition from weeds in the four weeks is very vital.
 NB: Avoid weeding with shoes after 4 weeks.
 That may damage the root systems and interferes with nutrient and water absorption.

-Insect pest are very destructive to cowpea on the field and there its control is vital.
-Efficient insect pest control helps to increase yield of cowpea 5x or more.
+Insect pests are very destructive to cowpea on the field and there its control is vital.
+Efficient insect pest control helps to increase the yield of cowpea 5x or more.

 • Harvest during dry period